graziele-fagundes/graziele-fagundes/README.md

-hi! my name is Graziele, but you can call me enjoy 🤠
+hi! my name is grazi, but you can call me enjoy 🤠

-passionate about turning ideas into code

 <!---
 enj0yy/enj0yy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.